Chapter 9 Standard MNL

 - To get a classification matrix, the

-user-defined function should be used - Usage:
+stmnl_cmuser-defined function should be used - Usage:

-is name of the data to create the classification model for (i.e., training or holdout data)
+stmnl_cm(model, data)modelis the name of the object with the saved model resultsdatais name of the data to create the classification model for (i.e., training or holdout data)

 0.5619 = Hit Ratio